andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 pigz Installation (optional)
 ****************************

 You can install pigz to reduce time during the file compression portion of dcm2niix, though it is not required for dcm2niix to run.
 The software may already be provided by your university/institution's HPC; however, if this is not the case then you will need to download it directly from their `website <https://zlib.net/pigz/>`__.
+Make sure the file is extracted/unzipped and in your Downloads folder.
 Then type the following onto the command line, line by line:

 ::

+  mv ~/Downloads/pigz-2.4.tar.gz $HOME
-  cd ~/Downloads
+  cd $HOME/pigz-2.4
+  make
-  tar -zxvf pigz-2.4.tar.gz -C $HOME cd $HOME/pigz-2.4 make export PATH="$HOME/pigz-2.4/:$PATH"
+  export PATH="$HOME/pigz-2.4/:$PATH"